FatFs

 FatFs is a lightweight software library for microcontrollers and embedded systems that implements FAT/exFAT file system support.
-Written on pure ANSI C, FatFs is platform-independent and easy to port on many hardware platforms such as 8051, PIC, AVR, ARM, Z80.
-FatFs is designed as thread-safe and is built into ChibiOS, RT-Thread, and Zephyr real-time operating systems.
+Written on pure ANSI C, FatFs is platform-independent and easy to port on many hardware platforms such as 8051, PIC, AVR, ARM, and Z80.
+FatFs is designed as thread-safe and is built into the ChibiOS, RT-Thread, ErlendOS, and Zephyr real-time operating systems.

-Most often, FatFs is used in low-power Embedded systems where memory is limited, since the library takes up little space in RAM and program code.
+Most often, FatFs is used in low-power embedded systems where memory is limited, since the library takes up little space in RAM and program code.
 In the minimum version, the working code takes from 2 to 10 kB of RAM.

 Overview

-FatFs is designed to be a Filesystem Layer that is agnostic to the platform and storage media it is used with.
+FatFs is designed to be a filesystem layer that is agnostic to the platform and storage media it is used with.
 This is achieved by providing a media access interface that is used to communicate with the storage device control module which is provided by the implementer.
 This means that FatFs can work with any physical device such as an SD card or a hard disk on any platform that can run plain C code if the implementer provides a control module interface.